-Focus On: GI-Microbial Assay Plus
+Focus On: Gastrointestinal-Microbial Assay Plus (GI-MAP)

-What Advantage Does The GI-MAP Offer?
+What Advantage Does The GI-MAP™ Offer?

-For instance, anaerobic bacteria make up a large part of the human microbiome and can be opportunistic and cause illness, therefore, inability to cultivate these organisms left a large blind spot for clinicians when trying to diagnose the source of infection.
+For instance, anaerobic bacteria make up a large part of the human gut microbiome and can be opportunistic and cause illness, therefore, inability to cultivate these organisms left a large blind spot for clinicians and patient's when trying to diagnose the source of infection.